List of tallest buildings in Honolulu

-The first high-rise that exceeded 350 ft was the Ala Moana Hotel built in 1970.
-The next high-rise was the Yacht Harbor Towers followed by the Hawaii Monarch Hotel and the Discovery Bay Center.
-This was the beginning of the construction boom in the city.
-At the same time business and finance also boomed.
-During the 1990s new residentials were built, including One Waterfront Mauka Tower, Imperial Plaza, Nauru Tower, and the Hawaiki Tower.
+The first building to exceed 350 ft was the Ala Moana Hotel, completed in 1970.
+This was followed by the Yacht Harbor Towers, the Hawaii Monarch Hotel, and the Discovery Bay Center, marking the commencement of an urban construction boom.
+This period coincided with significant growth in the business and finance sectors.
+During the 1990s, residential development continued with the completion of several prominent structures, including the One Waterfront Mauka Tower, Imperial Plaza, Nauru Tower, and the Hawaiki Tower.

+As of 2026, 801 South Street is the tallest building in Honolulu and the state of Hawaii by roof height at 450 ft, while the Century Center is the tallest building in Hawaii by pinnacle height at 500 ft.

 Tallest buildings

-This is a list of Honolulu skyscrapers and high-rises that stand at least 320 ft tall, based on standard height measurement.
-This includes spires and architectural details but does not include antenna masts.